-Ex-post and ex-ante transactions
+Ex-post transactions

-SMREV(CMU, TP) = Max{0; Remaining Maximum Capacity - OptOut Volume · Last Published Derating Factor - Total Contracted Capacity}
+SMREV(CMU, TP)

-For non-Energy Constrained CMUs, the SMREV is evaluated the same way whether it is an ex-post or an ex-ante Transaction.
-Figure 5 allows to visualize the SMREV in case of a non-Energy Constrained CMUs.
+- = Max{0; Remaining Maximum Capacity OptOut Volume - Last Published Derating Factor Total Contracted Capacity} values, we can compute the SMREV.

-To compute the SMREV from the initial Nominal Reference Power (NRP), we need to split it in Opt-out and Reference Power, after that we can compute the final Contracted Capacity and the SMREV.
+Figure 5 allows to visualize the SMREV in case of a non-Energy Constrained CMU for an ex-post transaction.
+To compute the SMREV from the initial Nominal Reference Power (NRP), we need to split it in Opt-out and Reference Power, after derating the

-\ Last Published Derating Factor
+Last Published Derating Factor

-Figure 5 SMREV deduction from NRP for a non-Energy Constrained CMU.
+Figure 5 SMREV deduction from NRP for a non-Energy Constrained CMU ex-post.